How To Apply To MIT

 When To Apply

-Most students apply to MIT after completing "high school" or "secondary school" in their own country, meaning that they have completed all available education prior to university.
+Most US students apply to MIT at the beginning of their final year of high school and international applicants should do the same.
+Only accepted students are required to send final grades and we understand that they will not be available until the summer months.
 Most students in most countries are 17-19 years of age for this.
 Some may be younger, especially if they have studied ahead; some may be older, especially if their countries have mandatory military service after secondary school.

 Students who have already enrolled at another university - either in America or abroad - must apply to MIT as a transfer student.